-Dr. Karagiannopoulos is an assistant professor in the Doctor of Physical Therapy program.
+Dr. Karagiannopoulos is an associate professor in the Doctor of Physical Therapy program.
 He earned a Bachelor of Science in athletic training and a Master of Education in kinesiology from Temple University.
 He received a Master in Physical Therapy from MCP-Hahnemann (currently Drexel) University in 1999, and a Doctor of Philosophy in kinesiology from Temple University in 2014.

 Dr. Karagiannopoulos has practiced physical therapy extensively in the field of orthopaedic rehabilitation for 17 years and has been a certified clinical specialist in the rehabilitation of the upper extremity and hand since 2008.
 In addition to his current full-time academic responsibilities, he practices as a part-time certified hand therapist for ATI Physical Therapy.

 Dr. Karagiannopoulos is responsible for multiple integrated teaching roles during the first year of the program.
 His primary responsibilities consist of directing the PT 530, 531, 630 (Musculoskeletal 1-3) course series as well as the PT 521 (PT Modalities) course.
 Additionally, he co-teaches the Differential Diagnosis and Intervention series of courses (PT 540, 541, and 640) with Dr. Sean Griech.
 His other teaching roles include supervising students in the outpatient pro bono clinic for PT 660 and mentoring student research activities in the Research track (PT 650, 651, 652, and 653).
 Dr. Karagiannopoulos brings to class his in-depth clinical perspective, integrating knowledge in human biomechanics and pathomechanics towards the implementation of best patient-care decisions for various musculoskeletal conditions encountered in physical therapy.